Menu

 Cover refers to the sum assured or the lump sum that pays out to designated beneficiaries should you die.

-For an over 65-year-old looking to cover a repayment mortgage, the cover requirements will be substantially more and require medical acceptance as part of a fixed-term policy.
+On the other hand, for an over-65-year-old looking to cover a repayment mortgage, the cover requirements will be substantially more and require medical acceptance as part of a fixed-term policy.

 How long do you want your cover to last?

-If you are an older parent, a plan might be to ensure your children can complete further education or that a mortgage or equity release loan can be repaid.
+For example, if you are an older parent, a plan might be to ensure your children can complete further education, or that a mortgage or equity release loan can be repaid.
 When these life events finish, then so should your life cover.

 What is the cost of cover?